-Please note: Account-specific information is accessed by logging into that carrier’s website (e.g. for American Funds, visit the American Funds website; for a Jackson variable annuity, visit Jackson’s website, etc.)
+Please note: Account-specific information, such as statements or tax documents, are accessed by logging into that carrier’s website (e.g. for American Funds, visit the American Funds website; for a Jackson variable annuity, visit Jackson’s website, etc.)

 Glossary of Financial Terms

 A tax-deferred retirement plan established by employers for its employees.
 Section 401(k) of the Code is the exclusive method of deferring compensation on an elective, pre-tax basis under a qualified plan.(1)

 IRS code similar to that of a tax-deferred 401(k) retirement plan for public education, cooperative hospitals and some nonprofit organizations.(1)

 A regular periodic payment made by an insurance company to a policyholder over a contracted period of time.(1)

 The value of property owned by a person, association, corporation or estate.(3)